Social media use in the Philippines

 Social networking is one of the most active web-based activities in the Philippines, with Filipinos being declared as the most active users on a number of web-based social media sites such as Facebook, Instagram, Snapchat, and Twitter.
-The use of social networking website has become so extensive in the Philippines that the country has been tagged as "The Social Media Capital of the World," and has also become part of Filipino Internet culture.
+The use of social networking websites has become so extensive in the Philippines that the country has been tagged as "The Social Media Capital of the World," and has also become part of Filipino Internet culture.
 Subsequently, social media is also used in the Philippines as a form of election campaign material, as well as tools to aid criminal investigation.

 History

 Friendster is one of the first social networking websites in the World Wide Web when it was introduced in 2002.
 However, its popularity in the United States plummeted quickly in 2004 due to massive technical problems and server delays.
 But as it was losing its American audience, Friendster slowly gained users from Southeast Asia starting in the Philippines.
 Friendster director of engineering Chris Lunt wondered why its web traffic was spiking in the middle of the night, and noticed that the traffic was coming from the Philippines.
 He then traced the trail to a Filipino-American marketing consultant and hypnotist named Carmen Leilani de Jesus as the first user to have introduced Friendster to the Philippines, where a number of her friends live.